RahulDangi007k/collaborative_work/README.md

 This command compare previous commit and current stagging area (shows what changes had happened.)

+    git commit -a -m "comment"

+This command use for direct commit. if you have done changes in file,which is allreary in staging area.

 ## .gitignore: Ignoring Files in Git.